elenalo91/aitools-docs/docs/Upscaler.md

 ## What is Smart Upscaler for?

-Icons8 Smart Upscaler is a tool that automatically increases image resolution without losing quality using the AI.
+Icons8 Smart Upscaler is an AI tool that automatically increases image resolution without losing quality.
 For example, Upscaler will be helpful when you want to:
-* Improve old photos from your family's archives.
+* Enhance low resolution downloaded from internet.
 * Reduce noise on photos taken in low-light conditions.
-* Enhance low resolution downloaded from internet.
+* Improve old photos from your family's archives.

 ## Uploading